-MAK Mentorship System is the Mentorship System for Tilburg School of Economics and Management (TiSEM).
+MAK Supported by Asset organizes a mentorship system on behalf of Tilburg School of Economics and Management (TiSEM).
 MAK focuses on helping students to get adjusted and acquainted to student life, both study-related and socially.
 Besides, it is our goal to provide useful information to prospective, first year and pre-master students.
 Moreover, MAK supports (senior) students in their study program.
-These goals are translated into our core pillars: Study Orientation, Introduction activities, PASS Mentoring Program and Study Support which are elaborated below.
+These goals are translated into our core pillars: Study Orientation, Introduction Activities, PASS Mentoring Program and Study Support which are elaborated below.

 MAK aims to provide useful study information to prospective, first year and pre-master students.
-The Student for a Day is a perfect example of an event that contributes to this pillar.
-During this day, MAK provides in close collaboration with Tilburg University all prospective bachelor students with information related to all TiSEM study programs and to the student life of Tilburg in general.
+Student for a Day is a perfect example of an event that contributes to this pillar.
+During this day, MAK provides in close collaboration with Tilburg University all prospective bachelor students with information related to all TiSEM study programs and to student life in Tilburg.

 PASS Mentoring Program

 During the first year bachelor, MAK focuses on TiSEM freshmen to help them to develop themselves in a formal and informal way.
 This program is a collaboration between the Education Support Team (EST) from TiSEM, and MAK.
 The MAK Introduction Day (MID) is the start of the PASS Mentoring Program where the first-year students get to know their mentors and fellow students.
-Their mentors, which are recruited and selected by MAK, will go along with them during TOP-week and their first year to support them while getting acquainted to Tilburg University.
-Every year MAK organizes both formal and informal activities.
-For example, a Development Day is organized to give the opportunity to follow several workshops which contribute to their future career.
-The PASS Mentoring Event is an informal activity which is organized as the end of the PASS Mentoring Program.
+Their mentors, which are recruited and selected by MAK, will go along with them during TOP Week and their first year to support them while getting acquainted to Tilburg University.
+Every year, MAK organizes both formal and informal activities related to PASS-program.
+For example, the MAK Development Day is organized to get inspired and give the opportunity to follow workshops which contribute to personal development.
+The PASS Mentoring Event is an informal activity which is organized at the end of the PASS Mentoring Program.

 Providing educational support is another pillar on which MAK focuses.
 It aims to stimulate the academic progress of all TiSEM students.
-MAK does this via Tutorships and Private Coaching.
-Tutorships are provided in groups of maximum 15 students.
-MAK offers several ways of tutorships, for example regular tutorships consisting of 11 lessons, mid-semester tutorships consisting of 6 lessons and crash courses consisting 9 hours in total.
-During these tutorships, the tutor provides its students with extra information concerning problematic courses.
+MAK organizes tutorship and private coaching.
+Tutorships are organized in small groups of approximately 15 students.
+Available tutorships are offered in our shop.
+MAK offers three types of tutorships.
+Regular tutorships consisting of 11 lessons, mid-semester tutorships consisting of 6 lessons, and (resit) crash courses consisting 9 hours in total, divided over two days.
+During these tutorships, the tutor provides its students with extra information concerning problematic courses and explains difficult exercises.
 Private Coaching has the same goal, but focuses on one-on-one tutoring in which the student receives all the information it needs to pass the exams.
-More information about becoming a tutor or subscribing for tutorships or private coaching can be found under ‘Study Support’.